Camp Ralph S. Mason: Day Camp

 Since 1972 Camp Mason has offered YMCA Day Camp Shannon to children in Kindergarten through sixth grade for residents of the Blairstown – Hardwick – Knowlton area of North Warren County, NJ.
 Day camp starts at 9:00 am and ends at 4:00 pm, and before and after camp care is available.
 Camp Shannon offers financial aid for those in need.
 The day camp shares the facilities of the overnight camp including the pool, playing fields, and rock wall.

-Ranch Camp

-Ranch Camp is a two-week program available for campers finished with grade seven through nine.
-Ranch Campers ride their horses for half the day every day where they learn about horses, horse care and riding.
-The other half of the day they can choose to spend either with the traditional overnight camp or at the ranch assisting with barn work.
-The campers in this program stay in the same villages as the other campers, with two Iroquois cabins dedicated specifically for ranch.

-Adventure Bound Treks

-Adventure Bound Treks are a group of teens and counselors exploring the wilderness.
-You create new friends and learn new skills.
-Treks leave weekly throughout the summer.
-The treks are designed for any skill level but trekkers must have the "willingness and enthusiasm to contribute" to the program.

 Teen Programs (Counselor-in-Training Program)

 Camp Mason's CIT program is a four-week co-ed residential experience.
 The teens learn many skills and work in all aspects of a counselors job at camp.
 The first two weeks consist of leadership training and activities run by the CIT counselors, the second two weeks place the CITs in cabins with junior campers with another actual counselor.
 The CITs train using the staff handbook and work on topics such as behavior management and leadership.
 Participants in the program also complete one or more service projects to help improve camp.
 CIT applicants must be sixteen years old and have finished tenth grade.
 Entry into the program is very competitive.